shorepine/tulipcc/docs/getting_started.md

 **No one working on Tulip makes any money from it**.
 We're all hobbyists and engineers and scientists and musicians who enjoy working on a small project like this and we hope others can join us.
 Tulip was designed to be incredibly cheap and completely open source.
 You can even [build one yourself!](tulip_build.md) I've spent the initial money on PCB design to be able to get this version of Tulip in your hands, and you did pay a tiny amount extra over the raw cost of the parts and assembly needed to build Tulip, to support future design work from our partner Makerfabs.

 **Tulip is fun to use today but still needs help**.
 You should have fun hacking on and using Tulip, and never expect it to be perfect.
 You will run into lots of weirdness and challenges.
-We hope you find those constraints and challenges entertaining and inspiring.
-We're hoping to build a community of people that can work together to make Tulip even better every day.
+We hope you find those constraints entertaining and inspiring.
+We're hoping to build a community of people that can work together to make Tulip better every day.
 Remember, if the Tulip firmware doesn't do it for you, you can always use the hardware you bought for your own creations.
-You can easily remove our firmware and flash it yourself using the ESP-IDF or Arduino.
+You can easily replace our firmware and flash it yourself using the ESP-IDF or Arduino.

 If you have problems with Tulip, you can find us on GitHub [issues](https://github.com/bwhitman/tulipcc/issues) or the [Discord](https://discord.gg/TzBFkUb8pG).
 We'll do our best to help out!